-China's Belt-and-Road Initiative (BRI) unveiled by President Xi Jinping in 2013 involves all CCA countries.
+China's Belt and Road Initiative (BRI), unveiled by President Xi Jinping in 2013, involves all Caucasus and Central Asia (CCA) countries.
 The initiative focuses on strengthening economic ties and cooperation along the Silk Road connecting China to Europe via Central Asia (Silk Road Economic Belt) and the Indian Ocean (Maritime Silk Road).
-While the focus has been on infrastructure investment-including roads, railways, and power grids-the initiative covers broader cooperation including trade facilitation and technical assistance.
-The BRI is one of the largest and most complex investment projects in history-covering more than 65 countries, equivalent to 65 percent of the world's population and 40 percent of global GDP as of 2017.
+While the focus has been on infrastructure investment-including roads, railways, and power grids-the initiative covers broader cooperation, including trade facilitation and technical assistance.
+The BRI is one of the largest and most complex investment projects in history, covering more than 65 countries-the equivalent of 65 percent of the world's population and 40 percent of global GDP as of 2017.

 The BRI presents considerable investment and trade opportunities for the CCA.
-China's outward direct investment (ODI) to the region through the end of 2016 amounted to nearly \$10 billion.
+China's outward direct investment (ODI) to the region through the end of 2016 amounted to nearly \$10 billion (Figure 1.1).
 Kazakhstan has been the primary beneficiary, with over \$5 billion in investment (4 percent of GDP).
-For the Kyrgyz Republic and Tajikistan, investments have been significant (in excess of \$1 billion each), representing nearly 17 and 19 percent of their countries' GDP, respectively.
+For the Kyrgyz Republic and Tajikistan, investments have been significant (in excess of \$1 billion each), representing nearly 17 percent and 19 percent of their countries' GDP, respectively (Figure 1.2).

-While economic opportunities under the BRI are considerable and expected to grow, it also entails risks that need to be managed.
-Specifically, fiscal risks associated with public investment and infrastructure spending need to be mitigated and public debt sustainability maintained (see section on fiscal policy and frameworks).
+While economic opportunities under the BRI are considerable and expected to grow, the initiative also entails risks that need to be managed.
+Specifically, fiscal risks associated with public investment and infrastructure spending need to be mitigated and public debt sustainability maintained (see main text section on fiscal policy and frameworks).
 In addition, higher investment and growth could lead to a deterioration in the current account, which could be only partially offset by higher capital inflows.
-Greater exchange rate flexibility should help mitigate such risks (see section on monetary frameworks).
+Greater exchange rate flexibility should help mitigate such risks (see section on monetary frameworks in the main text).